collapsed-stacks/startups/questions/882/what-makes-minecraft-worth-2-5-billion.md

 - tagged: `investment`
 - score: 1

-<p>Surely Microsoft can build an almost identical Minecraft clone at much cheaper cost.</p>
+Surely Microsoft can build an almost identical Minecraft clone at much cheaper cost.

 ## No Answers